 A very rapid increase in hCG levels can be cause for concern.
 When an embryo implants in the ovary or, there is a rapid growth of either placental tissue/ not foetal, then high hCG levels can reflect this.
 There are also some types of (very rare) cancers which can impact on hCG concentrations.

 What is the measurement of hCG in pregnancy?

 For a pregnancy to be confirmed the hCG level needs to be above 25 mlU/ml.
 A reading less than 5 mlU/ml is considered negative.
 These measurements mean that the hCG concentration is measured in milli-international units per millilitre of the mother’s blood.

 What is important is not so much the individual readings and concentration of hCG but a measurable increase over time.
 This is a sign that the placenta is secreting sufficient hCG to maintain the zygote/embryo and support it.

-Generally, there are two types of hCG tests done; a qualitative hCG test actually detects if hCG is present in the blood and the other; a quantative test, measures the actual amount present.
-If there is doubt about the viability of the pregnancy or the health care practitioner suspects abnormally low or high readings, then a quantative hCG blood test is ordered.
+Generally, there are two types of hCG tests done; a qualitative hCG test actually detects if hCG is present in the blood and the other; a quantitative test, measures the actual amount present.
+If there is doubt about the viability of the pregnancy or the health care practitioner suspects abnormally low or high readings, then a quantitative hCG blood test is ordered.

 My hCG level is high – does that mean I’m having twins?